 Chronic pain is usually the outcome of many different conditions.
 And regardless of the person experiencing it, it can be a very overwhelming thing to manage.
 Chronic typically refers to pain that has lasted longer than six months and is capable of having intervals from mild, up to excoriating and downright incapacitating pain.
-Each person is different from the amount of pain they experience, and the amount that they are able to coping with it.
+Each person is different from the amount of pain they experience, and the amount that they are able to cope with it.
 The pain can be described in many ways, such as a shooting or aching sensation that will bring on feelings of discomfort.
 The pain can be caused by numerous conditions such as headaches, backaches, joint pain, and many other conditions or injuries, traumas or infections.
 Suffering from chronic pain not only has an effect on the physical body, but it can also have an effect on the mental and emotional health of a person, as well.
 Here are some tips we recommend to help manage chronic pain:

 Get Moving– Exercise has so many health benefits for those suffering from chronic pain; it gets the blood pumping into all the areas of the body!
 Exercise can loosen up tension in the muscles, ligaments, and joints.
 It also creates and releases endorphins which help to improve mood and block pain signals to the brain.
 Remember to get permission from your doctor first before beginning an exercise plan, then start off slow and gradually by adding time and complexity as time progresses.

 Meditate– Meditating can help with the stress management of chronic pain.
 Find time each day to meditate in a quiet area, and focus your thoughts and energy.
 Just like with exercises, begin small, then slowly add more time to your meditation routine.
 Start with small sessions of clearing your thoughts, and as time progresses, incorporate deeper breathing.